LMS-Community/slimserver/HTML/README.txt

 Classic:
 	Owner: Logitech Inc.
-	Description: This is the previous Official skin for Logitech Media Server
+	Description: This is the previous Official skin for Lyrion Music Server

 Default:
 	Owner: Logitech Inc.
-	Description: This is the Official skin for Logitech Media Server
+	Description: This is the Official skin for Lyrion Music Server

 EN:
 	Owner: Logitech Inc.